rayguna/Azure-IoT/README.md

     <b>Figure F1.
 Turbidity meter.</b>

-2. The Arduino script is as follows (adapted from Freenove's example codes, Sketch_08.1_ADC):
+2. The Arduino test script is as follows (adapted from Freenove's example codes, Sketch_08.1_ADC).
+This section is optional and is not needed to connect the turbidity sensor to the Iot Central.

     ```
     #define PIN_ANALOG_IN  1